Dog Bite Cases

 Each year, 4.7 million people are bitten by feral or domesticated dogs in the U.S. alone.
 Injuries from dogs and other animals can be severe.
 They may include:

 If a dog attacks a person, its owner is held legally responsible.
 The only exception to this is if the victim was doing something to provoke the dog, such as hitting it.
-This is often very difficult to demonstrate in a hearing, however.
+However, this is often very difficult to demonstrate in a hearing.

 Pit Bulls and Vicious Dogs

 For some dogs, no amount of training will convince them not to attack when they feel threatened.
 Pit bulls have an especially bad reputation for aggressive behavior.
 The breed has become popular with dog fighters and people who want guard dogs with a “tough” reputation.
 The widespread problem of bad training, combined with pit bulls’ natural strength and endurance, mean that horrifying attacks by pit bulls and other breeds occur every year.
 Partner Rich Ruohonen recently won a jury verdict in a pit bull attack.